 IBM Launches User Risk Management

-IBM Security MaaS360 with Watson is announcing the availability of user risk management.
+IBM Security MaaS360 with Watson is announcing the general availability of user risk management.
 MaaS360’s risk management philosophy aligns with everything outlined above.
-It supports zero trust initiatives and supports a satisfying user experience.
+It supports zero trust initiatives and is designed to ensure a satisfying user experience.

 In a nutshell, MaaS360 user risk management can be defined by three major pillars:

-- Identify insights: Through its Watson integration, MaaS360 lends artificial intelligence analytics to help quickly uncover risks and trends as they pertain to enrolled users and devices.
+- Identify insights: Through its Watson integration, MaaS360 uses artificial intelligence analytics to help quickly uncover risks and trends as they pertain to enrolled users and devices.

 - Monitor security health: By providing individual risk scores based on UEM data — as well as data from third-party security sources — a holistic picture of a user’s security health can be developed.